 Concrete Cleaning 101

-With the weather changing and more changes to come, there are many preparations homeowners can take to keep their property looking its best.
+With the weather changing and more changes to come, there are many preparations homeowners can take to keep their property looking its best, such as, concrete cleaning.
 With leaves beginning to fall in the next couple months, you might notice that they can easily stain your sidewalks.
-The cold of fall and winter is enough to stress about, you don’t need more to worry about with trying to preserve your concrete.
+The cold of fall and winter is enough to stress about, you don’t need more to worry about with trying to preserve your concrete with concrete cleaning.

 Concrete stains are unsightly and annoying, not to mention they don’t benefit your home’s curb appeal.
-Luckily for you, many of them can be fixed.
+Luckily for you, many of them can be fixed with concrete cleaning.
 In this article, we’ll talk about leaf stains, concrete cleaning, sealing, and what you can do to protect your concrete this coming autumn.
 When it comes to concrete cleaning, our team of experts have you covered!

 Do A Full Inspection Before Weather Changes

 Start by performing a full inspection of your concrete before the weather starts to change to determine what needs to be cleaned.
 Inspect your cement driveways as well as cement walkways.
 Look for stains of all kinds, including dirt, algae, and mold.
 Areas where you’re likely to see stains include:

 - Beneath shrubs and bushes that hang over the sidewalk